prithmanickam/Green-Workplace/timelog.md

 ### 1 Oct 2023
 * *1 hours* Fixed overlapping cards bug in Homepage and added side navbar menu options for Team Members and Team Owners
+* *1 hours* Created Set Carbon Footprint Page (Navigation for Use Map and Manual)
+* *6 hours* Started Creating the Use Map function for Set Carbon Footprint Page (UI Completed and used Google Maps API for operations e.g. displaying route and calculating distance and time)

+### 2 Oct 2023